Access Now

 Ayako Gallagher (she/her)

 Ayako was born as an illegal settler on the unceded territories of the Musqueam, Kwantlen, Tsawwassen, and other Coast Salish nations in Richmond, BC, Canada.
-Being of “mixed race”—Japanese mother and Scottish-Irish father—she never felt fully accepted by her ancestral cultures or even as a Canadian, facing daily racist micro-aggressions as a visible minority.
-Despite her imperialist and colonial heritage, she was raised with a strong moral compass, respecting Indigenous people through her mother’s love and admiration for Indigenous art and hearing bedtime stories of her father's activism in the British labour union movement.
+Being of “mixed race”—Japanese mother and Irish-Scottish father—she never felt fully accepted by her ancestral cultures or even as a Canadian, facing daily racist micro-aggressions as a visible minority.
+Despite her imperialist and colonial heritage, she was raised with a strong moral compass, respecting Indigenous people through her mother’s love and admiration for Indigenous art and hearing bedtime stories of her father's activism in the British labour union movement and being a world traveler.

 To address the lack of post-loss support, Ayako created the Loss to Love app, the world’s first app providing emotional support for bereaved parents through all seasons of their grief.

-Ayako currently still lives in, “Richmond”, with her two living children and her husband, minutes away from her parents, her father of which, is suffering from dementia.
+Ayako currently still lives in, “Richmond”, with her two living children and her husband, minutes away from her parents, her father of which, is suffering from advanced dementia and terminal cancer.

 Testimonials